FedoraQt/MediaWriter/MAC.md

 There are several issues or things that are known to need to be improved in the future:

 * `osascript` is used instead of the proper way of acquiring privileged access to the system ([#25](../../issues/25))
-* The progressbar doesn't report the actual progress of writing ([#26](../../issues/26))
+* The progress bar doesn't report the actual progress of writing ([#26](../../issues/26))

 ## Building

 You can build Fedora Media Writer yourself.
-It has just a few dependencies and building it is a matter of just running two commands.
+It has just a few dependencies and building it is a matter of just running a few commands.

 ### Dependencies